gapeleon/OpenArc/README.md

 Use parameters defined in the [Pydanitc models here](https://github.com/SearchSavior/OpenArc/blob/main/src/engine/optimum_inference_core.py) to build a frontend and construct a request body based on inputs from buttons.
 You can even dump the pydantic models into a prompt and get strong boilerplate for your usecase since each BaseModel directly defines each request type.

 As the AI space moves forward we are seeing all sorts of different paradigms emerge in CoT, agents, etc. From the engineering side of developing systems from a low level, the _conversation_ object seems to be unchanging across both the literature and open source projects.
 For example, the Deepseek series achieve CoT inside of the same role-based input sequence labels and nearly all training data follows this format.

-For this reason only _conversation_ has been exposed.
+For this reason only _conversation_ has been exposed but more options are easy to add.

 Notice the typing; if your custom model uses something other than system, user and asssistant roles at inference time you must match the typing to use OpenArc- and that's it!